-- Weight of cities – project aimed at understanding the stocks and flows on built environment in Global North and Global South
+- Weight of Cities – project aimed at understanding the stocks and flows of built environment in Global North and Global South.

 - Waste and Resource Management – project aimed at assessing the environmental and techno-economic feasibility assessment of various waste management pathways along with different circularity strategies to optimize resource management.

-I have open positions for graduate students, in both PhD and Master programs.
+I have open positions for graduate students, in both PhD and Master's programs.

 Feel free to reach out at komal.habib@uwaterloo.ca!